 “I am grateful for the experience, which has enriched my professional development.
 I am particularly pleased to think that we started a conversation with Rep. Joyce Beatty’s office that will continue in the future.
 I encourage everyone to reach out beyond their scientific community, which includes explaining your science to your district offices.”

 -- Coralie Farinas, Graduate Student, Ohio State University

 The Biological Sciences Congressional District Visits event is held during the summer and early fall each year.
 Meetings typically take place between mid-July and the end of October.
 Participating scientists can meet with their elected officials at the local district office, virtually, or may invite them to visit their research facility.
 Tours of research facilities are especially encouraged, as such visits provide lawmakers with a personal connection to the scientific activities taking place in their district.

 AIBS will once again organize the event this summer and fall in a hybrid format, with options for both virtual as well as in-person meetings and tours where feasible.

 AIBS will schedule the meetings with lawmakers and will prepare participants through online training and one-on-one support.

 “We were able to share with Representative Veronica Escobar’s (D-TX) District Director what natural history collections were and how important federal funding was to museums like us.
 This program was a great first step to building a relationship with our local elected officials and to let them know what resources there are in the area.”

--- Dr. Vicky Zhuang, 2019 participant and Biodiversity Collections Manager at the University of Texas, El Paso
+-- Dr. Vicky Zhuang, Biodiversity Collections Manager, University of Texas, El Paso

 How to Participate